FairRootGroup/FairSoft/README.md

 scripts which will automatically download, unpack, configure, build‚ and install all required software.

-The scripts work on most Linux flavors and on Mac OSX.
-If you encounter any problems please create an issue at https://fairroot-redmine.gsi.de .
-To do this you have to register and/or login first.

 ## Prerequisites

 The script needs a complete build environment to compile all the source code.
 A list